 Salon and tattoo parlor injuries have become a widespread issue in Los Angeles, where it’s quite challenging to find an adult in his 20s or 30s without a single tattoo.

-Despite strict state regulations governing tattoos in California, there are many salons and parlors who don’t comply with the regulations.
+Despite strict state regulations governing tattoos in California, there are many salons and parlors that don’t comply with the regulations.

 Here at JML Law, we’ve had many years call our Los Angeles offices and ask our personal injury attorneys, “Can I hold a tattoo artist liable for negligence or for failure to follow safety and hygiene regulations?”

-The law is on your side, and while you can’t talk directly to the law, you can talk to our personal injury attorneys at JML Law to get a free initial consultation about your case: call our Los Angeles offices at 818-610-8800 or send an email.
+The law is on your side, and while you can’t talk directly to the law, you can talk to our personal injury attorneys at JML Law to get a free initial consultation about your case: call our Los Angeles offices at 818-610-8800 or send an email for a free consultation.